kasiaetryk/Random-quote-machine/README.md

 ## Synopsis

-Zadanie_11.5 is a simple quote machine, which gives random quotes.
+This is a simple quote machine, which gives random quotes.

 ## Motivation